Burbaka/test_scripts/README.md

 ----------
 ###### From the Terminal

-For example, you could execute
+You could execute any script from the project root directory.
+For example,
 ```
+python3 ./test_data/user_log_files.py
+or
-python3 user_log_files.py
+python3 ./generate_test_data.py
 ```
 (`python3` is a reference to Python 3.7+ that is added to your PATH)